Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-tables.md

 ## Add rows to a table

 The following code sample adds seven new rows to the table named **ExpensesTable** within the worksheet named **Sample**.
 The new rows are added to the end of the table.
-If the Excel client where the code is running supports requirement set **ExcelApi 1.2**, the width of the columns and height of the rows are set to best fit the current data in the table.
+If the Excel host application where the code is running supports [requirement set](../../reference/requirement-sets/excel-api-requirement-sets.md) **ExcelApi 1.2**, the width of the columns and height of the rows are set to best fit the current data in the table.

+>**Note**: The **index** property of a [TableRow](../../reference/excel/tablerow.md) object indicates the index number of the row within the rows collection of the table.
+A **TableRow** object does not contain an **id** property that can be used as a unique key to identify the row.

 ```js
 Excel.run(function (context) {